-A native of Lafayette, Louisiana, Courtney danced with Lafayette Ballet Theatre before matriculating to New York University.
-After spending her freshman year in London, she moved to New York to attend NYU Tisch School of the Arts, where she graduated with a BFA in Dance.
-Courtney began contributing to Dance Magazine during her senior year.
+A native of Lafayette, Louisiana, Courtney danced with Lafayette Ballet Theatre before matriculating to New York University's Tisch School of the Arts, where she graduated with a BFA in dance.
 She has performed in works by Karole Armitage, Netta Yerushalmy, Septime Webre, Vita Osojnik, Cherylyn Lavagnino, Giada Ferrone and Fairul Zahid, among others.
 She continues to take class, create and perform in the city.

 Suzannah grew up in Brookline, MA, where she took ballet and jazz at her neighborhood studio, and developed a love for all things musical theater.
 At Barnard College, she explored tap and modern, and began to combine her interests in dance and writing.
 She graduated with a major in English and a minor in dance, writing a senior thesis on the role of dance in Jane Austen’s work.
 She has written about dance for various online and print publications.